Rush Limbaugh, broadcast excellence from the Limbaugh Institute for Advanced Conservative Studies.

 And the question goes like this.

-Well, Senators Obama and McCain, the bailout money and the economic crisis that we're facing and the new government spending that we're facing.
+Well, Senators Obama and McCain, the bailout money and the economic crisis that we're facing and the new government spending that we're facing, clearly you're going to have to scale back some of your plans and your programs.

-What will you say tonight that you will be willing to cut in light of it?
+What will you say tonight that you will be willing to cut in light of it.

-Especially to ask of a socialist.
+It's such a bogus question, especially to ask of a socialist.

-What program well, we may have to wait a while to implement this.
+Well, we may have to wait a while to implement this.

-It is a fat out lie.
+It's a fat out why.

 What are you going to cut?